hidadev/WickedScript/README.md

 Currently, script is hosted on DS08 MacMini under Anthony’s account.

+# Side Note
+All new buildings need to be added to the building custom field in snipeit.

 ### Crontab

 Crontab is used to schedule the script to run every 12 hours, at 11:59 and 23:59.
 To edit crontab, use “crontab -e”, the configuration file will open with a *vi(m)* editor.
 This configuration will be erased when computer restarts.
 DS08 computer right now is on 24/7